milinsolutions/RADAR-airspace-coordinate-verifier/README.md

 ---

 ## Architecture
-Single-file architecture.
+Single-file architecture intentionally chosen to maximize portability, simplify deployment, and eliminate runtime dependencies across shared operational workstations in fast pace environment.
 All logic, data, and UI contained within one HTML file with zero external dependencies.
 Deployed on a shared terminal server accessible from any browser without installation, configuration, or IT involvement.

 **Analyst flow:**
 Analyst types area name → Intelligent search filters and highlights matches → Analyst selects area → Coordinates displayed and copied to clipboard → Paste directly into flight planning system